 Liukin, 22, won five Olympic medals in 2008, which got her stopped at a Beijing airport metal detector when she forgot to take them out of her purse.
 She came home to a hero’s welcome, the Kellogg’s tour and endorsements with products ranging from Subway sandwiches to P&G’s Cover Girl makeup.

 The Russian emigre, the daughter of two former Soviet gymnastics champions, has been in the gym since she was a toddler.

 “I never thought in a million years that something I loved would give me this incredible career,” Liukin said in a telephone interview.
 “There’s no amount of money, no number of sponsorships that can make you train for seven hours a day, seven days a week, but it’s definitely a nice reward for all the time you put into it.”

 Evan Morgenstein, Liukin’s agent and president of Cary, North Carolina-based Premier Management Group, said some of her sponsorships were signed before the Olympics and more came later.
 Some were guaranteed, while others offered bonuses for gold medals.
 He didn’t provide details on the contracts.

 The key to financial success for Olympic athletes is extending deals beyond their window of fame, Morgenstein said.
 Liukin joined with Warner Bros. on a line of Supergirl by Nastia clothing sold exclusively by JCPenney Co.
-(JCP)
+(JCP:US)